iondrive-co/JAid/Readme.md

-Java implementations of some useful general purpose utilities:
+Java implementations of some useful general purpose utilities.
+Highlights:

  - LinkedArrayHashSet - A data structure combining the java.jaid List and Set interfaces using an indexed unrolled linked list.
- - Geometric Random - An extremely fast generator of random numbers from a geometric series.
-Very useful when implementing a high performance CSL.
+ - DoubleArrayIterator - An array iterator that does not unbox its operands.
+ - FileIO - Fast mapping from files to bytes